ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 specified regarding the delivery of Messages that the application has already given to the Transport Services system.
 For example, if reliable delivery was requested for a Message handed over before calling Close, the Closed Event will signify that this Message has indeed been delivered.
-If the Remote Endpoint still has data to send, it cannot be received after this call.

 ~~~
 Connection.Close()